Optimal 1-Wasserstein Distance for WGANs: Introduction

 The key to approach the infimum in~\eqref{eq:studyGANs} is to use the dual formulation of the $1$-Wasserstein distance \citep[][]{kantorovich1958space}.
 Indeed, one has

 so that the WGAN optimization Problem~\eqref{eq:studyGANs} takes the min-max form

-Since the nonparametric classes $\text{Lip}_K([0,1]^p,\mathds R^d)$ and $\text{Lip}_1(\mathds R^d,\mathds R)$ are too large to be implemented, they are replaced in practice by parametric models, respectively called the generator and the discriminator.
+Since the nonparametric classes $\text{Lip}_K([0,1]^p,\mathbb R^d)$ and $\text{Lip}_1(\mathbb R^d,\mathbb R)$ are too large to be implemented, they are replaced in practice by parametric models, respectively called the generator and the discriminator.
 In most applications, these parametric models take the form of multilayer neural networks, either feedforward or convolutional, hence the name WGANs.
+It is also important to note that in practice the function $G_{\sharp U}$ in \eqref{eq:studyGANs} is estimated by random samples $G(U_1), \hdots, G(U_m)$ drawn from $U$.
+In other words, there exists an estimation error---on top of the approximation error by neural networks---between the optimum $\inf_G W_1(G_{\sharp U} , \mu_n)$ and any simulation.
+However, sampling from $U$ is easy and one can take sufficiently large $m$.
 From an optimization perspective, the training of (W)GANs is challenging.
 The min-max optimum in~\eqref{problem} is usually found by using stochastic gradient descent, alternatively on the generator's and the discriminator's parameters.
 Studying the convergence of the different learning procedures is an interesting question, tackled for example by \citet{kodali2017convergence} and \citet{mescheder2018training}.

 In addition to the numerous empirical research studies, several theoretical articles aimed at understanding the mathematical and statistical properties of the adversarial problem~\eqref{problem} and its extensions to integral probability metrics \citep[IPM,][]{IPMsMuller}.
 For example, leveraging the approximation properties of some family of neural networks, \citet{BST} study the convergence of the model as the sample size tends to infinity, and clarify the respective effects of the generator and the discriminator by underlining some trade-off properties.
 Assuming smoothness properties on the generator and the discriminator, \citet{liang2018well} and \citet{nonparametric2018singh} exhibit rates of convergence under an IPM-based loss for estimating densities that live in Sobolev spaces, while \citet{nonparametric2019wallach} explore the case of Besov spaces.
 More recently, \citet{schreuder2021statistical} have stressed the properties of IPM losses defined with smooth functions on a compact set.
 Remarkably, \citet{liang2018well} discusses bounds for the Kullback-Leibler divergence, the Hellinger distance, and the $1$-Wasserstein distance.
 Studying a different facet of the problem, \citet{luise2020generalization} analyze the interplay between the latent distribution and the complexity of the pushforward map, and how it affects the overall performance.